brandonwan1/CSE354-Sentiment-Analysis-Project/README.md

 NLP Project for James You, Wenjun Yang, Brandon Wan

 # Codebase Source
-Comes from original Assigment 2 code
+Comes from original Assignment 2 code

 # Files Modified
 sequence_to_vector.py includes the new models used in this assigment as separate classes.